6. Shift Instructions

 C = (r[dst]' + r[s1]'):s-1

-The ADDSR (add and shift right) and ADDSRU (add and shift right, unsigned) instructions both add r[src] to r[dst] and then shift r[dst] to the right.
+ADDSR (add and shift right) ADDSRU (add and shift right, unsigned) both add r[src] to r[dst] and then shift r[dst] to the right.
 ADDSR uses a signed shift, duplicating the sign bit, while ADDSRU uses an unsigned shift, shifting zeros into the left end of the result.
 The intermediate result between the add and shift is a 33 bit quantity, and as a result, overflow will not occur.

 07060504 03020100 15141312 11100908